oruga-ui/oruga/packages/docs/documentation/index.md

 </template>
 ```

-### Individual components imports (tree shaking)
+### Individual Components (tree shaking)

-Each component can also be added individually using its own plugin.
-This adds the component, including its subcomponents and programmatic components:
+To take advantage of bundler’s [tree-shaking](https://en.wikipedia.org/wiki/Tree_shaking) optimizations, each component can also be added individually using its own plugin.
+Doing so allows you to globally add only the components you need, including their sub- and programmatic components:

 ```js
 import { createApp } from 'vue';